taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [gpt-computer-assistant](https://github.com/onuratakan/gpt-computer-assistant) - gpt-4o for windows, macos and ubuntu
  * [nlux](https://github.com/nlkitai/nlux) - The 𝗣𝗼𝘄𝗲𝗿𝗳𝘂𝗹 Conversational AI JavaScript Library
  * [Streamer-Sales](https://github.com/peterh0323/streamer-sales) - Streamer-Sales 销冠 —— 卖货主播 LLM 大模型🛒🎁, a sales anchor model that can describe products based on their characteristics and inspire users to make purchases. 🚀⭐ It includes a detailed data generation process. ❗ 📦 It also integrates LMDeploy for accelerated reasoning 🚀, RAG retrieval enhanced generation 📚, and TTS text-to-speech conversion 🔊.
+ * [Chatbase-Alternative](https://github.com/anil-matcha/chatbase-alternative) - ChatGPT for every website.Instantly answer your visitors' questions with a personalized chatbot trained on your website content.
+Alternative to Chatbase, SiteGPT, Dante AI

 ## Browser-extensions